influxdata/docs-v2/content/influxdb/v2.0/reference/config-options.md

 ### sqlite-path

 Specify a user-defined path to the SQLite database file.
+The SQLite database is used to store metadata for the notebook and annotations features.

 | influxd flag    | Environment variable  | Configuration key |
 |:----------------|:----------------------|:------------------|